Search

 This open-minded approach means that digital natives are well-equipped to quickly adopt new software solutions and adapt to technological advancements.
 This is a real advantage in today’s job market where 92% of roles require digital skills.

-This also means that modern learners won’t be deterred by the idea of online learning.
+This also means modern learners won’t be deterred by the idea of online learning.
 Perhaps this explains why 77% of learners prefer eLearning to classroom learning.

 2. Multitaskers: